Angela K. Wilson: Professional societies and activities

 Wilson has held prominent leadership roles in major scientific societies.
 In 2022, she was president of the American Chemical Society (ACS), one of the world's largest scientific societies, with over 200,000 members and an annual operating budget of more than $700M, with two major business operations.
 From 2021-2023, she served as a member of the ACS board of directors.
 She has served on the Leadership Bureau of the International Union of Pure and Applied Chemistry (IUPAC), as well as president of IUPAC Division I, the Division of Physical and Biophysical Chemistry.
 She was chair of the chemistry section of the American Association for the Advancement of Science (AAAS).
 For the U.S. National Academies, she served as the chair of the U.S. National Committee for IUPAC, and has served on the U.S. Delegation to the IUPAC General Assembly on five occasions, chairing the delegation twice.

 In 2024, she was elected as Treasurer and member of the Board of Directors of the American Physical Society.
 She also serves on the Council and Council Executive Committee of the American Association for the Advancement of Science.

 Research

 As a researcher, Wilson's work spans physical, theoretical, and computational chemistry.
-She is engaged in areas including quantum mechanical and quantum dynamical method development, thermochemical and spectroscopic studies of small molecules, protein modeling and drug design, catalysis design, environmental challenges (i.e., CO2, PFAS), heavy element and transition metal chemistry, and mechanical properties of materials.
+She is engaged in quantum mechanical and quantum dynamical method development, thermochemical and spectroscopic studies of small molecules, protein modeling and drug design, catalysis design, environmental challenges (i.e., CO2, PFAS), heavy element and transition metal chemistry, and mechanical properties of materials.
 Some of her computational chemistry methodologies, including ab initio correlation consistent basis sets, correlation consistent composite approach (ccCA), complete basis set (CBS) procedures, and multireference wavefunction diagnostics for transition metals are utilized worldwide.
 Her recent work on PFAS has provided insight upon the impact of these species on human health and potential mitigation strategies in the environment, including soils.
-For drug design, she has been engaged in the development of strategies for a variety of anti-inflammatory diseases, end-stage kidney function, and tuberculosis.
+For drug design, she has been engaged in the development of strategies for a variety of anti-inflammatory diseases, end-stage kidney function, tuberculosis, and pediatric blastoma.